 If you want to have more control and options, check out the first method.

-Below is how to use the this built-in method.
+Below is how to merge contacts on Mac using this built-in method.

 1. On your MacBook Pro, MacBook Air, or iMac etc., open the Contacts app.